Medicare for Breasts with Congenital Deformities

 Long-Term Outcome of the Breast Reduction Surgery

 Most patients start to feel like themselves once the recovery process is over.
 Most of the pain will be gone at this point.
 You might take some time to adjust to your new look.
 It is common to feel a little anxious or in some cases, overly excited.
 Get excited, as it is the time to go shopping for your new body.
 You will have scarring after the surgery.
-Dr Hunt will try to conceal these scars as effectively as possible.
+Your surgeon will try to conceal these scars as effectively as possible.
 They will gradually fade over the years.
-If they still bother you, you can discuss scar removal options with Dr Hunt.
+If they still bother you, you can discuss scar removal options.
 Although, you will have to wait till you are fully recover.

 Health Insurance and Breast Reduction Surgery